a45b/a45b/README.md

     A Brief History About Me

-- I works on front-end primarily but 🫶 rubyonrails & elixir.
+- I works on front-end primarily but 🫶 backend and system design.
 - I ain't a genius 🤓 but a curious 😻 one.
 Explore everything.
 - Love to read tech blog and gets my just my hands 🤚 dirty 🧼.